dudukdev/duduk/packages/documentation/Writerside/topics/duduk-components/duduk-components.md

-# @framework/components
+# @duduk/components

 With this package, you can create native web components that can be used in any modern browser, without any compiler.

-Even if this package is part of the framework, you can also use it completely independently in any other project.
+Even though this package is part of Duduk, you can also use it completely independently in any other project.

 [Create Component](Create-Component.md)
 : Create components based on native web components.